CanDev-CanDev/Data-Analytics-in-GC/docs/en.md

 This is intended to be an informal gathering to discuss the application of strategic analytics approaches in financial management and for sharing ideas at the working level.

-Speakers will present a problem they have worked on and show how they have solved it using data analytics techniques and tools.
+Speakers will present, in their language of choice, a problem they have worked on and show how they have solved it using data analytics techniques and tools.

 # Schedule
 *   8:30 - 9:00 Arrival and sign in